owntracks/booklet/docs/features/card.md

 #### Webapp
 A [webapp](https://avanc.github.io/owntracks-cards) is available to create cards in your browser and optionally publish them directly to your MQTT broker.

+### Generating the face image

+We recommend formatting the face image as a 192x192 pixel image, encoded either as a JPEG or as a PNG.
+It is possible to use larger or smaller images, but 192x192 provides a good balance between image fidelity and data usage.
+Remember that this image will be transmitted many times over cellular data to all phones that use the app, so using very large images can be very costly.

+You should use JPEG encoding when the image depicts something complex, such as a photography of a real face.
+You should use PNG encoding when the image only contains simple flat colors, such as icons or drawings.

+We also recommend compressing the image to further save on data usage.
+A good app for this is [Squoosh](https://squoosh.app/), but be warned that [it uses Google trackers](https://github.com/GoogleChromeLabs/squoosh#privacy).
+For JPEG, the MozJPEG encoder with default settings is usually very good, and for PNG, the OxiPNG encoder with default settings is usually very good.

 ### Cards in Recorder in HTTP mode